 Ease of Unclipping

 The keylocking carabiners on both ends of this quickdraw prevent it from snagging on your harness, the bolt, or the rope when cleaning steep sport routes.
 The downside to having a keylock carabiner on the rope clipping end of a draw is that there is potential for the gate (which is heavier than a wiregate) to 'flutter' open during a fall.
 A carabiner with an open gate is significantly less strong than when it's closed (9kN open vs. 23 kN closed for the Petzl Djinn Axess) which can lead to the carabiner breaking.
 In practical application, the instances of this happening are exceedingly rare, but it is something to consider.
 Another downside of the solid gate design is the tendency for it to get gummed up and sticky over time.
-If you are looking for a keylock/wiregate combo, the Black Diamond LiveWire Quickdraw is a good choice.

 The Djinn Axess earned mix reviews for ease of handling.
 The oversized carabiners feel great in all size hands, but our testers with larger "paws" really appreciated it, as some of the smaller carabiners out there can be difficult for them to handle.
-However, they did feel slightly clunky on our harness when racking a whole set of them at once.
+However, they do feel slightly clunky on our harness when racking a whole set of them at once.
 This model also comes with Petzl's String bottom carabiner positioner, which is an external and removable rubber keeper.
 The upside to a removable keeper is that you can switch it out if starts to wear out or break; the downside is that it creates the potential for user error.
-Be sure to double check that your draws are assembled correctly - the bottom carabiner must pass through the sling and the rubber String.
+Be sure to double-check that your draws are assembled correctly - the bottom carabiner must pass through the sling and the rubber String.

 Ease of Grabbing